 If you are a same-sex couple or a single LGBT individual and you are looking to adopt a child into your life, then there are no legal limits that bar you from going through the adoption process like any other individual.
 Sexual orientation will not be taken into consideration during the process and if you feel your rights are being infringed upon, please contact a knowledgeable Montgomery County LGBT adoption attorney to ensure your rights are protected.

 What Adoption Services are Available in Pennsylvania?

-The next step is what’s called a home study, or the family profile, which consists of a series of meetings between an agency worker and the prospective parents to conclude whether the home would be a safe environment for an adoptive child to be raised in.
+- Home Study: Once you have submitted your application, your home will be evaluated to ensure your home is a safe environment for a child to be raised in.
+This requires an in-home visit where an adoption agent or social worker will interview each parent and review your home’s safety measures.
 These meetings also allow prospective parents an opportunity to ask any questions they may have.
 At least one home study meeting will need to occur at the home of the prospective parents.

-Once the home study meetings are completed, the agency will notify prospective parents of a waiting child who may be a good match for the family.
+- Placement: After you have completed all pre-adoption training programs and the home study, the agency will notify prospective parents of a waiting child who may be a good match for the family.
 There is an opportunity for the prospective parents to meet the child before reaching any decision.
 If both the child and the prospective parents are comfortable, the county agency that has custody of the child can then make arrangements to place the child in the home of the prospective parents.
-Then, a family law lawyer will need to file a "Report of Intent to Adopt" for the new adoptive parents.
-Before the adoption is finalized, there is a supervision period that generally lasts between three to six months.
-An adoption worker will regularly visit the new family to ensure ideal placement.
-When the placement is determined to be positive, a request to the court is submitted for a hearing, where the judge reviews all information about the family and child to approve the adoption.
+There will be regular visits with your adoption agent or social worker to review the relationship.

 A Montgomery County Adoption Attorney You Can Count On